DragonMinded/naomidoom/README.md

 * The inputs are currently not configurable at all.
 * SFX are not directional nor do they update when you move around.
 * Load/Save game are completely untested.
-* Cannot choose "y" to exit game, not that there is anything to exit to.
 * Settings don't load/save from EEPROM like they should.
 * There are no settings in test mode, where game settings should live.